Troubleshooting AWS API Gateway & CORS issues

 method.response.header.Access-Control-Allow-Origin: false

-The last three lines in this yaml specify whether the headers are required.
+The last three lines specify whether the headers are required.